neelamsss/chef-jboss-deploy/README.md

 * `class_name` - defines the fully qualified class.
 * `action` must be set as `create`.

-### jmodule
+### datasource

-The full syntax for all the properties that are available to the `jmodule` resource is:
+The full syntax for all the properties that are available to the `datasource` resource is:

 ```